onzfonz/comp227/src/content/6/en/part6b.md

 // highlight-end
 ```

-The <em>createSlice</em> function's <em>name</em> parameter defines the prefix which is used in the action's type values.
+The `createSlice` function's `name` parameter defines the prefix which is used in the action's type values.
-For example, the <em>createNote</em> action defined later will have the type value of <em>notes/createNote</em>.
+For example, the `createNote` action defined later will have the type value of `notes/createNote`.
 It is a good practice to give the parameter a value, which is unique among the reducers.
 This way there won't be unexpected collisions between the application's action type values.
-The <em>initialState</em> parameter defines the reducer's initial state.
+The `initialState` parameter defines the reducer's initial state.
-The <em>reducers</em> parameter takes the reducer itself as an object, of which functions handle state changes caused by certain actions.
+The `reducers` parameter takes the reducer itself as an object, of which functions handle state changes caused by certain actions.
-Note that the <em>action.payload</em> in the function contains the argument provided by calling the action creator:
+Note that the `action.payload` in the function contains the argument provided by calling the action creator:

 ```js
 dispatch(createNote('Redux Toolkit is awesome!'))